-Although with serious defects, government interventionist policies in agriculture in the pre- and post-independence era point to the various efforts at intensifying agricultural production in Nigeria.
-As earlier indicated, the strategy adopted by the colonial Britain in the Nigerian agricultural revolution was by placing emphasis on the production of cash crops to feed the industrial West in return for finished goods.
-Invariably, the import-substituting economic development framework held sway for so long.
+Although they contain serious defects, government interventionist policies in agriculture in the pre- and post-independence era point to the various efforts at intensifying agricultural production in Nigeria.
+As indicated earlier, the strategy adopted by colonial Britain in the Nigerian agricultural revolution was to place emphasis on the production of cash crops to feed the industrial West in return for finished goods.
+Invariably, the import-substituting economic development framework held sway for a long period.
 Hence, agriculture was not conceived as an engine to drive the development process.
-Although agriculture and rural development go hand in hand (Leonard, 1982, p.
-1), the Nigerian policy makers seemed to have conceived agriculture and rural development as mutually exclusive.
-Earnings from agricultural exports were thus used to build infrastructures in the cities without any serious attention devoted to rural growth and development.
-This mentality continued even after independence during which subsequent administrations continued to adopt the strategy of the Imperialist Britain.
+Although agriculture and rural development go hand in hand (Leonard, 1982: 1), the Nigerian policy makers seemed to have conceived agriculture and rural development as mutually exclusive.
+Earnings from agricultural exports were thus used to build infrastructure in the cities without any serious attention devoted to rural growth and development.
+This mentality continued even after independence, during which subsequent administrations continued to adopt the strategy of Imperialist Britain.